About Our Company

 My family believed fervently in the power of education.

-My mother was a school librarian, my maternal grandmother a history teacher.
-And I was lucky enough to have teachers who knew that I would need to be secure in who I was - and where I came from - to be able to make it in a world that didn’t value my history or my culture.
+My mother was a school librarian, and my maternal grandmother a history teacher.
+I was blessed with teachers who understood that I needed to be secure in who I was — and where I came from — to make my way in a world that too often dismissed my history and my culture.
+They knew that knowledge of self was not a luxury, but a shield and a compass.

-Our culture is also deeper than what the media celebrates.
-Our stars certainly shine bright – Beyonce, Baldwin, Angelou, Ailey – but there are constellations to explore.
+Our culture is richer than most schools ever teach and deeper than the media ever celebrates.
+Our stars — Beyoncé, Baldwin, Angelou, Ailey — shine brilliantly, but beyond them lie constellations of brilliance that too many will never know.
 We have shaped dance and drama, art and architecture, music and more.
-We have changed what America eats, how it dresses, the language it uses, the buildings it inhabits.
+We have transformed what America eats, how it dresses, the words it speaks, and the spaces it inhabits.

-That is why I have developed Creative Curriculum Ventures, so our children don’t just know the stars but explore the galaxies.
+That is why I created Creative Curriculum Ventures — so our children don’t just know the stars, but explore the galaxies.
+So they inherit not a half-told history, but a full, unapologetic, and unshakable understanding of who they are and the worlds they have shaped.

 About Our President and Founder